Brain Health

 What Is Brain Health?

-Brain Health refers to is the state of brain functioning across cognitive, sensory, social, emotional, behavioural and motor domains, allowing a person to realise their full potential over their life course, irrespective of the presence or absence of disorders (World Health Organisation, 2023).
+Brain Health is the state of brain functioning across cognitive, sensory, social, emotional, behavioural and motor domains, allowing a person to realise their full potential over their life course, irrespective of the presence or absence of disorders (World Health Organisation, 2023).
 Essentially, good Brain Health means individuals’ brains are working optimally.

 Optimal Brain Health means brains are operating in the best way they can!